 General Statistics knowledge and comfortability (ex: population vs sample)

-Working flexibly with technical and non-technical team members
+Flexibility to work with technical and non-technical team members

-Being assertive and vocal based on data-driven opinions
+Being assertive and vocal about data-driven opinions

 Being personable, not a data robot

-Empathy for those not in data-based roles
+Empathy and patience for those not in data-based roles

 How Can Someone Pivot Into a Data Analytics Job?